-Staff at the USF Wellness Center, as well as staff at the Women's Care Center and A Hope Center can help arrange referrals to physicians in the local community, provide nutritional and other guidance, and answer other questions about what to expect during your pregnancy.
+Staff at the university's Wellness Center, as well as staff at the Women's Care Center and A Hope Center, can help arrange referrals to physicians in the local community, provide nutritional and other guidance, and answer other questions about what to expect during your pregnancy.

-Does the University have Pregnancy Support Advocates?
+Does the university have Pregnancy Support Advocates?

 Yes.
-USF has the following pregnancy support advocates able to provide you with confidential support, information, and assistance:
+The following pregnancy support advocates are available to provide you with confidential support, information and assistance:

-- Dr. Stephanie Oetting, faculty member in the School of Health Sciences, soetting@sf.edu, x.
-6913 - Sr. Jacinta Krecek, O.S.F., Director of Campus Ministry, jkrecek@sf.edu, x.
-8123 - Allen Machielson, Dean of Students, amachielson@sf.edu, x.
+Dr. Stephanie Oetting, faculty member in the School of Health Sciences, soetting@sf.edu, 260-399-7700, ext.
+6913

+Sr. Jacinta Krecek, O.S.F., Director of Campus Ministry, jkrecek@sf.edu, 260-399-7700, ext.
+8123

+Allen Machielson, Dean of Students, amachielson@sf.edu, 260-399-7700, ext.
 6748